National Geographic Unique Lodges of the World

 In addition to the family-friendly excursions and the t-shirt activity, there’s a Kids Lab where kids can go to see butterfly and other insect specimens up close and through a microscope.
 The guides there were excellent.

-We easily could have spent another day or two at Mashpi, exploring other hiking trails and doing more night walks.
+We easily could have spent another day or two at Mashpi, exploring other hiking trails and doing more night walks in Ecuador’s cloud forest.
 I wanted to do the Sky Bike as well – similar to the Dragonfly, but a lot shorter and powered with your feet.
 If it fits into your budget and travel plans, I’d recommend three or four nights.

 What to Pack